numfah23/CrispRNN/README.md

 ```
 For more details about TensorFlow installation, see the [Tensorflow Installation Guide](https://www.tensorflow.org/install/)

-The other libraries can also be installed using pip:
+The other dependencies can also be installed using pip:
 ```
 pip install jupyter
 pip install numpy